dialpad/dialtone-legacy/docs/components/modal.md

 ## Accessibility

 - Opened modals “trap focus,” meaning keyboard navigation controls are constrained to elements within the modal.
 Tabbing to the modal's last focusable element, and then pressing tab again would loop the focus back to the first element on the page.
 Focus doesn't return to the underlying page until the user explicitly dismisses the modal, in which case it would return to the place it was before the dialog opened.
 - To ensure maximum compatibility, all `a` tags must have an `href`attribute.
-Also any elements which you don't want to be focusable (but might be focusable by default) must have their `tabindex` set to `-1`.
+Also, any elements which you don't want to be focusable (but might be focusable by default) must have their `tabindex` set to `-1`.
 - Focus should always begin on the first actionable element within the dialog.
 This could be an OK button, or the first field in the form.
 An X button in the top right corner should be last in the tab order even though it may be visually above the other elements.
-- Check out the "Focus management" section of the following <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role#focus_management" target="_blank">MDN Dialog document</a> if you'd like to know more.
+- Check out the "Focus management" section of the following [MDN Dialog document](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role#focus_management) if you'd like to know more.
 - Use `aria-labelledby` on its root element to associate a title to the modal to announce its to accessible technology.
 The value of aria-labelledby is to the `id` value of its heading element (e.g. `h2`).
 - Dismissing Modal returns focus to the originating element that spawned the modal’s display.